-- Build a trail or sidewalk that spans the length of Raymond Cape Road. - Develop a capital plan to prioritize and fund sidewalk construction and connections along the busiest parts of Route 302 and Route 85 in Raymond, and to widen or pave road shoulders along other public roads. - Amend ordinances to require sidewalks when new construction is built on Route 302, Route 85, and anywhere pedestrian activity is anticipated. - Partner with Maine DOT to add bike infrastructure like bike lanes or shoulders to Route 302, Route 85, and Route 121. - Create a plan to create pedestrian connections through sidewalks and trails in East Raymond Village. - Review and update standards for sidewalk construction in the Subdivision Ordinance to promote walkable new development.
+- Build a trail or sidewalk that spans the length of Raymond Cape Road. - Develop a capital plan to prioritize and fund sidewalk construction and connections along the busiest parts of Route 302 and Route 85 in Raymond, and to widen or pave road shoulders along other public roads. - Amend ordinances to require sidewalks when new construction is built on Route 302, Route 85, and anywhere pedestrian activity is anticipated. - Partner with Maine DOT to add bike infrastructure like bike lanes or shoulders to Route 302, Route 85, and Route 121. - Create a plan to create pedestrian connections through sidewalks and trails in East Raymond Village. - Establish safe shoulder areas for road cycling. - Review and update standards for sidewalk construction in the Subdivision Ordinance to promote walkable new development.